Lord-Samuel/Pixcore/README.md

 Lightweight, buffer-in / buffer-out image processing and canvas creation for Node.js — no native dependencies, no compilation step.

-Built and tested for use with [Bail-Lite](https://github.com/Lord-Samuel/Bail-lite) — it includes a WhatsApp-sticker EXIF writer out of the box.

 ---

 ## Install